-The simple rule topology is augmented with three new nets, Bind, Finish, and Reset.
+The simple rule topology is augmented with three new nets, Finish, Repeat and Bind.
 This topology is shown in Figure 3.
 The line between the Bind and Internal networks represents learned connections in both directions.
 The simple rule architecture from Figure 1 forms the core of this topology.
-As with Figure 1, arrows represent excitation and forks inhibition.
+As with 1 the arrows represent excitation and the forks inhibition.

-Initially, the final value is remembered by the system by presenting it to the Input network, and stimulating the Finish CA. Later this value is erased by spontaneous activation.
+Initially, the final value is remembered by the system by presenting it to the input layer, and stimulating the Finish CA. Later this value is erased by spontaneous activation.

-When counting starts, the initial value is presented to the Input Network and the Reset CA is stimulated.
+When counting starts, the initial value is presented to the input layer and the Reset CA is stimulated.
 Both Reset and Finish nets have one CA each.
 The Reset CA sends activation to the Internal 1 and + CAs causing them to ignite.
-The ignited Internal CAs activate rules, which turn off the Internal 1 and + CAs, and ignite the subsequent CA. The reset net is still on, so the Internal 1 and + CAs come on again and the process is repeated until the final Internal CA is ignited.
+The ignited Internal CAs activate rules, which turn off the internal 1 and + CAs, and ignite the subsequent CA. The reset net is still on, so the internal 1 and + CAs come on again and the process is repeated until the final internal CA is ignited.